redis/redis-doc/topics/data-types-intro.md

 The above `LTRIM` command tells Redis to take just list elements from index 0 to 2, everything else will be discarded.
-This makes you able to mount a very simple but useful patter, consisting in doing a List push operation
+This makes you able to mount a very simple but useful pattern, consisting of doing a List push operation
 + a List trim operation together in order to add a new element and discard exceeding elements: